1122018/site/content/posts/progress-milestones.md

 ##### Weight

 Today I hit a weight milestone.
 I have hit this milestone multiple times in the past, but this time it is different.
 It is different because I was truly motivated this time.
 It is different because I have more motivation now than when I started.
 It even feels different than the previous times I lost weight.
 When I started this on December 1st, 2018 I was 225-228 lbs.
 I don't know the exact weight as I wasn't actively weighing myself or tracking any weights at the time.
 But it was at least 225 lbs.
 For my height, that put me _well_ into the category of being obese.

 As of today I have hit a weight that according to online BMI calculators (which I know are not necessarily accurate or to be relied upon for any individual body type) that puts me just under the threshold for being categorized as just overweight, rather than obese.
+To clarify, I do understand that this rate of weight loss is not exactly what is commonly considered "healthy".
+1-2 lbs per week is what would be generally considered healthy.
+In the past, my weight loss, and I think most large people's loss, always starts very rapidly.
+I dropped the first 10-15 lbs very quickly.
+The next 5 was much slower.
+And the last 5 even slower.

 ![](/uploads/IMG_8896.JPG)